 Students will use common household tools to discover how aquatic insects feed and what they are likely to feed on.
 In addition, students will be able to describe food chains.

-Students will research bridge types and construction and then try their hand at designing and building a bridge.
+Students will research bridge types and construction and then try their hand at designing and building a strong bridge structure.

 Student groups will conduct and evaluate results of two experiments to demonstrate (1) how water pollution happens and (2) how to prevent it.